YubiKey: History

-2012 also saw the introduction of the YubiKey Neo, which improved upon the previous YubiKey RFID product by implementing near-field communication (NFC) technology and integrating it with the USB side of the device.
-The YubiKey Neo (and Neo-n, a "nano" version of the device) are able to transmit one-time passwords to NFC readers as part of a configurable URL contained in a NFC Data Exchange Format (NDEF) message.
-The Neo is also able to communicate using the CCID smart-card protocol in addition to USB HID (human interface device) keyboard emulation.
+2012 also saw the introduction of the YubiKey Neo, which improved upon the previous YubiKey RFID product by integrating near-field communication (NFC).
+The YubiKey Neo (and Neo-n, a "nano" version of the device) was able to transmit one-time passwords to NFC readers as part of a configurable URL contained in a NFC message.
+The Neo was also able to communicate using the CCID smart-card protocol in addition to USB HID (human interface device) keyboard emulation.
 The CCID mode is used for PIV smart card and OpenPGP support, while USB HID is used for the one-time password authentication schemes.